 DO NOT store your oxygen in a trunk, box, or small closet.
 Storing your oxygen under the bed is OK if air can move freely under the bed.

 Keep liquids that may catch fire away from your oxygen.
 This includes cleaning products that contain oil, grease, alcohol, or other liquids that can burn.

 DO NOT use Vaseline or other petroleum-based creams and lotions on your face or upper part of your body unless you talk to your respiratory therapist or doctor first.
 Products that are safe include:

 Avoid tripping over oxygen tubing.

-- Taping the tubing to the back of your shirt may help.
+- Try taping the tubing to the back of your shirt.

 - Teach children not to get tangled in the tubing.

 American Thoracic Society.
 Oxygen therapy.
 Updated April 2016. www.thoracic.org/patients/patient-resources/resources/oxygen-therapy.pdf.
 Accessed September 29, 2016.